shinerboy/shinerboy.github.io/_posts/2021-06-08-post-IDETC-project.md

   - EMG recognition
 last_modified_at: 2020-09-22T15:12:19-04:00
 ---
 To walk over constrained environments, bipedal robots must meet concise control objectives of speed and foot placement.
 The decisions made at the current step need to factor in their effects over a time horizon.
-Such step-to-step control is formulated as a two-point boundary value problem (2-BVP).
+Such step-to-step control is formulated as a two-point boundary value problem (2-BVP).
 As the dimensionality of the biped increases, it becomes increasingly difficult to solve this 2-BVP in real-time.
 The common method to use a simple linearized model for real-time planning followed by mapping on the high dimensional model cannot capture the nonlinearities and leads to potentially poor performance for fast walking speeds.
 I developed a framework for real-time control based on using partial feedback linearization for model reduction, followed by a data-driven approach to find a quadratic polynomial model for the 2-BVP.
 This simple step-to-step model along with constraints is then used to formulate and solve a quadratically constraint quadratic program to generate real-time control commands.
 We demonstrate the efficacy of the approach in simulation on a 5-link biped following a reference velocity profile and on a terrain with ditches.